-Water meters also help us track water loss within the reticulation by allowing us to locate and fix water loss in the system more effectively.
+Water meters also help us track water loss within the system.
+This is very important because we know that some of our water pipes underground are very old and have reached end of life.
+Metering will help us to locate and fix water loss in the system more effectively.